ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

 ## Navigating our Code

 The project is organized into several folders.
-The firstContact folder contains all of our files relevant to making successful first contact after a throw-in.
-The fullData folder contains the code we used to access all the necessary data and create files to store that data.
-The playerThrowIn folder holds all of our work relating to player-specific throw-in data, while the retainPossession folder contains our work on determining whether a team retains possession of the ball after a throw-in.
-Lastly, the shotOnGoal folder contains unfinished files that investigate shot creation in relation to throw-ins.
+  + The firstContact folder contains all of our files relevant to making successful first contact after a throw-in.
+  + The fullData folder contains the code we used to access all the necessary data and create files to store that data.
+  + The playerThrowIn folder holds all of our work relating to player-specific throw-in data.
+  + The retainPossession folder contains our work on determining whether a team retains possession of the ball after a throw-in.
+  + The shotOnGoal folder contains unfinished files that investigate shot creation in relation to throw-ins.

 <p align="right"><a href="#table-of-contents">Back to Contents</a>